Modelling the Stochastic Importation Dynamics and Establishment of Novel Pathogenic Strains using a General Branching Processes Framework: Methods

 The above is the PGF in the most general case, which accounts for the time-dependent global transmission parameter $\rho(t)$ and lifetime distribution $L(\tau, v)$.
 In this case, we require the dependence of the PGF $Q(t, u, v)$ on an additional parameter $v$, which denotes the time of the initial case.
 If, instead, we have $\rho(t) = \rho_0$ and $L(\tau, v) = L(\tau)$ independent of time, the renewal equations for the PGF have a simpler expression without any dependence on the initial condition $v$ \cite{crump1969general}:

-We may also recover the simple Markovian branching process from the CMJ process by choosing $N(t)$ to be a homogeneous Poisson process, i.e. such that $\xi(t) = \beta t$ for some $\beta$, and by choosing the recovery period of an individual to be exponentially distributed, i.e. such that $L(t) = 1 - \mathrm{e}^{-\gamma t}$.
-In this special case, the continuous-time Galton-Watson process is recovered, and equation \eqref{pgf_prev_simplified} may be differentiated to obtain the usual Kolmogorov backward equation \cite{kendall1948generalized}:
+We may also recover the simple Markovian branching process from the CMJ process by choosing $K(t)$ to be a homogeneous Poisson process, i.e. such that $\xi(\tau) = \beta \tau$ for some $\beta$, and by choosing the recovery period of an individual to be exponentially distributed, i.e. such that $L(\tau) = 1 - \mathrm{e}^{-\gamma \tau}$.
+In this special case, the continuous-time Galton-Watson process is recovered, and equation \eqref{pgf_prev_simplified} may be written in the form of the usual Kolmogorov backward equation (see, for example, Equation 7.1 on p.
+104 of \cite{harris1963theory}):